A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Introduction

 As an illustration of our results, we revisit the empirical application of \cite{Ciliberto/Tamer:09:Eca}.
 Using a model of a complete information entry game, they studied the U.S. airline market and assessed the effects on entry from a repeal of the Wright amendment, a law that restricted entry in routes using Dallas Love Field Airport.
 Due to the multiplicity of equilibria, they pursued a set identification approach and reported maximum entry probabilities as counterfactual predictions.
 In our application, we produce a decomposition-based prediction and compare it with the prediction from \cite{Ciliberto/Tamer:09:Eca}.
 We also compare these predictions with the actual results following the repeal of the Wright amendment in 2014.
 We find that the decomposition-based predictions using the pre-policy data perform well out-of-sample.

-As a second empirical application, we follow \cite{Goolsbee/Syverson:08:QJE} and revisit the effects of Southwest Airlines' threat of entry on its competitors' decisions.
-Our focus, though, is on its effects on competitors' entry in a strategic environment, rather than prices.
+As a second empirical application, we follow \cite{Goolsbee/Syverson:08:QJE} and revisit the effects of a shock which decreases Southwest's costs of operating a given market on its competitors' decisions.
+Our focus, though, is on its effects on competitors' entry, rather than prices.
 We find that other airlines' entry behavior is consistent, on average, with deterrence.
 However, this effect is heterogeneous across markets, and driven primarily by small markets.
-In large markets, they appear to ``accommodate'' Southwest's entry (i.e., by not changing their own entry behavior relative to an environment without a threat of Southwest entry).
+In large markets, they appear to ``accommodate'' Southwest (i.e., the competitors do not change their own entry behavior when Southwest has a lower cost of operating that same market).
 This is consistent with evidence in other industries (e.g., \cite{Tenn/Wendling:14:ReStat}).
-We then extend this exercise to settings where multiple competitors potentially threaten entry into the market.
+We then extend this exercise to settings where multiple competitors potentially have lower costs to operate that same route.
+While airlines are generally more likely to enter when the number of potential competitors decreases from low benchmarks (i.e., when they are likely to become monopolists), this is not the case when very competitive markets become slightly less competitive.

 \textbf{Related Literature}